robcarver17/pysystemtrade/docs/production.md

 - Run only when another process has already finished (i.e. do not run_systems until prices have been updated)
 - Allow interactive_controls to STOP processes, or prevent them from starting.
 - Call 'methods', which are effectively sub processes, multiple times (up to a specified limit) and at specified time intervals (if required).
-- Provides a monitoring tool
+- Provides a monitoring tool which can also be used from a remote machine

 ### Configuring the scheduling